 10. Comprehensive Income Statement

-The following elements of financial statements are discussed below to have a deep insight into their meanings:
+The above elements of financial statements are discussed below to have a deep insight into their meanings:

 1. ASSETS

-iv.
-Current assets: Current assets are the assets that are readily convertible into cash and generally absorbed within one accounting period.
+4. Current assets: The current assets are assets that are directly convertible into cash and normally absorbed within one accounting period.

 2. LIABILITIES

-According to IFRS Framework, “A liability is a present obligation of the enterprise arising from past events, the settlement of which is expected to result in an outflow from the enterprise of resources embodying economic benefits”.
-In other words, liability is the amount owed by the business to the proprietor and to the outsiders.
-Liabilities are generally categorized into 2 broad categories i.e. Current Liabilities and Non-Current Liabilities.
+In the opinion of the IFRS Framework, “A liability is a present obligation of the enterprise arising from past activities, the settlement of which is going to be an outflow from the enterprise of assets incorporating economic benefits.”
+In comparison, liabilities refer to the debt a business as an enterprise owes to its owners and outsiders.
+Liabilities are divided into two main categories a) Current Liability and b) Long-term or non-current Liability.

 3. EQUITY